 This list of examples has been alphabetized/ordered chronologically.
 Please add your example in the proper place.
 Thanks!

-- After the "saving Gaara" arc where Kakashi (leader of Team 7) gets injured, Tsunade appoints one of Kakashi's friends, Yamato, as a temporary leader for Naruto and Sakura.
+- After the "Rescue Gaara" arc, Kakashi suffers a Heroic RRoD as a result of his usage of Kamui.
+Tsunade appoints one of Kakashi's friends, Yamato, as a temporary leader for Naruto, Sakura, and their new teammate Sai.
 Together, they try to go after their rogue friend Sasuke, but the mission ends in failure; Kakashi gets well soon afterward to take the position back.
 Not long after, Yamato also becomes the temporary leader of Team 8 (Kiba, Shino and Hinata) as their leader Kurenai is on a maternity leave.

 - Pecola has an episode where the titular character participates in an election for becoming the town's mayor.
 Due to everyone getting the idea to jokingly vote for him, he ends up winning and promptly launches his victory fireworks, much to everyone's horror.
 After about 30 seconds of utter chaos, Pecola announces resigning from his position.
 Why?
 Because he got a stomach ache from eating all the pudding he promised to everyone.

-- In Loved And Lost, the extended retelling of the 2nd season finale of My Little Pony: Friendship Is Magic, Prince Jewelius overthrows the princesses right after Twilight Sparkle stops the Changeling invasion (which he started with Queen Chrysalis before double-crossing her) by tricking the shaken public to believe all the other heroes but Twilight are to blame for the invasion.
-He then enjoys for one week his new status as "Holy King Jewelius I" who has Twilight as his student and fiancée, but his urge to personally murder his aunt Celestia and cousin Cadance leads him to lure the banished heroes back to Canterlot and brag about his success in their faces.
-After the heroes and the entire Changeling army have escaped from his clutches, he single-mindedly focuses on destroying the heroes and completely ignores the Changelings to the point that he allows Twilight and all of Canterlot's inhabitants (who are all more concerned about the Changelings than the fugitive heroes) to see him for the selfish monster he is.
+- In Loved and Lost, the extended retelling of the 2nd season finale of My Little Pony: Friendship Is Magic, Prince Jewelius overthrows the princesses right after Twilight Sparkle stops the Changeling invasion (which he started with Queen Chrysalis before double-crossing her) by tricking the shaken public into believing that all the other heroes but Twilight are to blame for the invasion.
+For one whole week, he then enjoys his new status as "Holy King Jewelius I" who has Twilight as his student and fiancée, but his urge to personally murder his aunt Celestia and cousin Cadance causes him to lure the banished heroes back to Canterlot and brag about his success in their faces.
+After the heroes and the entire Changeling army have escaped from his clutches, he single-mindedly focuses on destroying the heroes and completely ignores the Changelings to the point that he allows Twilight and all of Canterlot's inhabitants (who are all more concerned about the Changelings than about the fugitive heroes they're gradually starting to forgive) to see him for the selfish monster he is.
 Even if the heroes hadn't defeated all of his minions and cornered him during the final battle before the vengeful Changelings came to kill him, his reign wouldn't have lasted much longer because the public started wanting the princesses back to power.

 - Aladdin: After getting the lamp, Jafar uses his first wish to become the Sultan of Agrabah.
 Though he uses his second wish to become a sorcerer and sends Aladdin to "the ends of the Earth", Aladdin returns not long later and tricks him into turning himself into a Genie who must be sealed in a lamp.
 This ends his reign as Sultan.